CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 1. Now, to restore the AdventureWorks database, you can run the following command.

    > **Note**: All values including the pod and the namespace name have already been added.
-You can go through the command and figure out what all are being passed as arguements.
+You can go through the command and figure out what all are being passed as arguments.

    ```BASH
    kubectl exec arcsql-direct-0 -n azure-arc -c arc-sqlmi -- /opt/mssql-tools/bin/sqlcmd -S localhost -U arcsqluser -P Password.1!! -Q "RESTORE DATABASE AdventureWorks2019 FROM  DISK = N'/var/opt/mssql/data/AdventureWorks2019.bak' WITH MOVE 'AdventureWorks2017' TO '/var/opt/mssql/data/AdventureWorks2019.mdf', MOVE 'AdventureWorks2017_Log' TO '/var/opt/mssql/data/AdventureWorks2019_Log.ldf'"